Includes Chillagoe, Mareeba, Aboriginal Rock Art & Australian Outback

 Visit the Aboriginal Rock Art and the Balancing Rock.

-After the cave tour, we head back towards the east coast, stopping at Dimbulah for comfort stop and a tropical fruit tasting platter.
+After the cave tour, we head back towards the east coast, stopping at Dimbulah for comfort stop.

 Please ensure that you wear closed in footwear for the cave tour, please.
 No Thongs or High Heels on this tour.